sepal-contrib/se.plan/doc/en.rst

 .. note::

-    The user still have the possiblity to remove some geometry by clicking on the :icon:`fas fa-trash-alt` button on the map but editing is not possible.
+    The user still have the possiblity to remove some geometry by clicking on the :icon:`fa-solid fa-trash-can` button on the map but editing is not possible.

 .. danger::